Oinophila

 Distribution

 Distribution records exist for Norway (NO) and Sweden (SE).
 The wine (Oinophila v-flava) has been observed in California, USA, at blacklighting events.
-The likely has broader distribution in association with wine facilities, but precise range data are limited.
+The likely has broader distribution in association with wine storage facilities, but precise range data are limited.

 Seasonality